-Looking for wholesome nutrition?
-Ditch traditional nutritional supplements | www.lokmattimes.com
+Looking For Wholesome Nutrition?
+Ditch Traditional Nutritional Supplements | www.lokmattimes.com

-New Delhi [India], March 22 (/PNN): Despite eating three meals a day, and topping it up with some snacks ...
+New Delhi (India), March 23: Despite eating three meals a day, and topping it up with some snacks or ...

-New Delhi [India], March 22 (/PNN): Despite eating three meals a day, and topping it up with some snacks or beverages in between, you may still fall short of your daily nutritional requirement.
+New Delhi (India), March 23: Despite eating three meals a day, and topping it up with some snacks or beverages in between, you may still fall short of your daily nutritional requirement.
 The typical Indian diet falls miserably short.
-90 per cent of doctors agree that it fulfils only 70 per cent (and in some cases, even lower) of the nutritional needs of a person [1].
+90% of doctors agree that it fulfils only 70 per cent (and in some cases, even lower) of the nutritional needs of a person [1].

 Even if you happen to be among those privileged few whose daily intake contains all the essential nutrients – either from a carefully planned and implemented diet or through nutritional supplements that promise to fill the nutritional gaps – you can never be sure just how good or bad your body’s nutrient absorption capacity is.